Norbyte/ositools/LuaAPIDocs.md

 ## Overwriting Native Functions

-There are nativa hardcoded functions that can now be editable using Lua.
+There are native hardcoded functions that can now be editable using Lua.
 Currently, you can overwrite the Hit Chance and the Status Enter Chance.

 ### Hit Chance
 <a id="31o_hit_chance"></a>